-In 2015, MWU tested for a group of chemicals known as perfluorinated compounds (PFCs).
-The chemicals are widely used in food packaging, flame-retardants, cookware, fabrics, upholstery, and firefighting foams.
-The utility looked for six different types of PFCs in every Madison well, but none were found.
+In 2015, MWU tested for a group of chemicals known as PFAS (or Per- and Poly-fluoroalkyls.
+These chemicals are widely used in food packaging, flame-retardants, cookware, fabrics, upholstery, and firefighting foams.
+The utility looked for six different types of PFAS in every Madison well, but none were found.

-In 2017, Madison Water Utility tested five wells again using methods nearly a hundred times more sensitive.
-The wells were located near landfills or the airport, places where PFCs can be found.
-PFCs were detected at very low levels in two of the wells tested.
-Well 15 showed trace amounts of five PFCs, with a combined concentration of 0.032 $\mu$ g/L (parts per billion).
-Well 16 showed trace amounts of one type of PFC, and levels were much lower.
-The EPA Health Advisory Level for these types of chemicals is a combined 0.070 ng/L..
+In 2017, Madison Water Utility tested five wells again using methods that were more sensitive.
+The wells were located near landfills or the airport, places where PFAS can be found.
+PFAS were detected at very low levels in two of the wells tested.
+Well 15 showed trace amounts of five PFAS, with a combined concentration of 0.032 μ g/L (parts per billion).
+Well 16 showed trace amounts of one type of PFAS, and levels were much lower.
+The EPA has established a Health

+Advisory Level for two of these types of chemicals, which is a combined 0.070 μ g/L for PFOA and PFOS.
+The Health Advisory Level does not currently include any other types of PFAS.